szabgab/slides/python-mocking/intro.md

 * When to use it?
 * What are the dangers?

-You will also experiment with mocking in various situations.
+* Experiment with mocking in various situations.

 ## Situations
 {id: situations}